aadilfarhan/Data-Analysis-in-Urban-Planning/README.md

 # GIS-Based-Master-Plan--Urban-Plannning
+The repository tries various tecchniques in which Python can be used in the field of urban planning.

-The repository has notebooks created to ease various steps during the preparation of a GIS based Master Plan
+Its a series of a few python notebooks which could improve the efficiency during preparation of a Master Plan

-Atal Mission for Rejuvenation and Urban Transformation mandates preparation of GIS based Master Plans

-The notebook uploaded here can be used to classify land use into the various classes based in the attribute data from the land use shapefiles